 - Does the paper refer to the state of the art in the area of research?
 Is the relationship to previous work made clear?

-- Are research questions, hypothesis and assumptions properly formulated?
+- Are research questions, hypothesis and assumptions in the case of original scientific paper properly formulated?
 Does the preceding discussion lead to the research questions and hypothesis?

 - Does the methodology of the research correspond to the problem?
 Is the selection of methods appropriate?

-- Are the empirical parts of the paper clearly explained?
+- Are the empirical parts in the case of original scientific paper clearly explained?
 Are the data fully described and their precise sources given?
 Are statistical results reported in a proper way?

 - Do the conclusions correspond to the research and aims of the paper?